Why Is Water Coming Out Of My Exhaust Pipe?

 If your exhaust pipe is emitting water, then pay close attention to it to see if it is producing black or grey smoke as well.
 Smell it and check if it smells like burning oil.
 If yes, then it may indicate a cracked piston or bad piston rings in your vehicle.
 You may need to get your car tuned regularly to avoid such problem.
 If the water coming out from your exhaust pipe smells like maple syrup, then this can indicate a more serious problem in the engine and you will have to get it checked immediately.

-If you'd like to read similar articles to Why Is Water Coming Out Of My Exhaust Pipe?, we recommend you browse around our Car Maintenance and Repair category.
+If you want to read similar articles to Why Is Water Coming Out Of My Exhaust Pipe?, we recommend you visit our Car Maintenance and Repair category.